Related event page

 Your guests have never been to this address.
 Forgetting to include parking information, the correct entrance, apartment or gate codes, and cross-streets creates a flood of identical texts on party day.
 Include these details in both the invitation and the reminder message.

-Start light planning about four to six weeks before your target date.
+(opens in a new tab on Instacart)Start light planning about four to six weeks before your target date.
 Send invitations at least three weeks out.
 The actual setup and food planning can happen in the final week.
-Housewarmings don't need months of lead time — just enough structure to avoid last-minute chaos.
+Housewarmings don't need months of lead time, just enough structure to avoid last-minute chaos.

 No. A clear text message or digital invitation with the date, time, address, and RSVP method is sufficient.
 The important thing is that every guest gets the same core information and has an easy way to respond.
 Consistency matters more than formality.

 A short, casual tour early in the party is a nice touch and satisfies natural curiosity.
-Keep it brief — 5 minutes through the main areas.
+Keep it brief, 5 minutes through the main areas.
 You don't need to show every room, and it's perfectly fine to skip spaces that aren't set up yet.

 If your space and food allow it, welcome them graciously.
 To prevent surprises, specify on the invitation whether plus-ones are included.
 Using an RSVP system that asks for a headcount per response helps set expectations clearly before the event.